vizhub-core/codemirror-vim-mode/README.md

 # codemirror-vim-mode
 Vim Mode for CodeMirror 6 (work in progress).

+Scope of the project:

+ * Provide the most widely used Vim interactions to _make Vim users feel at home_ in the editor.
+ * The aim is _not_ to implement every single feature that exists in the original Vim.

 See [Kanban](https://github.com/vizhub-open-core/codemirror-vim-mode/projects/1).

 This is a community effort.
-PRs welcome!
+PRs and issues welcome!

 Related: